-The new RS 3 Sportback looks as impressive as ever with its rear roof spoiler and two sizeable tailpipes as well as the large black honeycomb front grille and flared front wheel arches.
+To distinguish the RS3 from the standard A3, you also get a more aggressive bodykit and larger alloy wheels, while at the back, large twin oval exhaust pipes tailpipes, as well as the large black honeycomb front grille and flared front wheel arches, ensure there’s no confusing this with the regular model.
 RS Sports suspension and RS braking system also come as standard making this latest RS model the ideal everyday sports car.

 Audi RS3 Test Drive Review

 The Audi RS3 is a key pillar in the hot hatch segment, having set the trend for some time now.
 It’s been updated and this brings even more power – now close to 400bhp – as well as a quicker 0-60mph time of 3.9 seconds.
 That puts it close to supercar territory, in a car that will just as happily trundle down to the shops as it’ll eat up B roads.